gitfish/sfdx-flexi-plugin/README.md

   -d, --datadir=datadir                                                             [default: data] The path where the
                                                                                     data resides.

-  -h, --importhandler=importhandler                                                 [default: bourne] Allows
-                                                                                    specification of the import handler
+  -h, --importhandler=importhandler                                                 Allows specification of the import
-                                                                                    to use - will look in the internal registry first and then looks to
+                                                                                    handler to use - will look in the internal registry first and then
-                                                                                    load a module if the file exists
+                                                                                    looks to load a module if the file exists

   -o, --object=object                                                               The sobject(s) that you wish to
                                                                                     import data for.